I have not always been kind.

 (8) Sharing the truth of our stories and (9) Preserving kindness by making it the focus of our tales = it begins with something I struggle with immensely, namely, allowing “not-knowing” to operate within a larger paradigm of certainty in God’s unconditional and unbounded love.
 “Not-knowing leads to genuine humility and humility is the prerequisite for Lovingkindness.”
 The Buddha reminds us of identity: “All that you are” he says “are the stories you tell.”
-Memory (and what you do with it) determine your story, your sense of self.
+Memory (and what you do with it) determines your story, your sense of self.
 Shapiro writes, “So ask yourself, what do you remember?
 What memories are the building blocks of your self?”
 For me, to get out of the victim-version of my story-self I need to commit to telling narratives of proactivity and kindness (while they are many, they never seem important enough next to their sibling tales of betrayals and abuse).

 (10) Forgiving iniquity (11) Forgiving willfulness (12) Forgiving error = these three attributes focus more on reframing feelings that arise out of unjust actions or events that we commit against ourselves and others or that we are subjected to, and Shapiro writes, “It is one thing to remember that the last time you touched a hot stove you got burned; it is another to avoid stoves altogether.”